pydata/numexpr/README.txt

 How Numexpr can achieve such a high performance?
 ================================================

-The main reason why it achieves better performance than NumPy (or plain C code) is that it avoids the creation of complete temporaries for keeping intermediate results, so saving memory bandwidth (the main bottleneck in many computations in nowadays computers).
+The main reason why Numexpr achieves better performance than NumPy (or even than plain C code) is that it avoids the creation of whole temporaries for keeping intermediate results, so saving memory bandwidth (the main bottleneck in many computations in nowadays computers).
 Due to this, it works best with arrays that are large enough (typically larger than processor caches).

 Briefly, it works as follows.
-Numexpr parses the expression into its own op-codes, that will be used in its computing virtual machine.
-Then, the array operands are splitted in small chunks (that easily fit in the cache of the CPU) and passed to the virtual machine.
+Numexpr parses the expression into its own op-codes, that will be used by the integrated computing virtual machine.
+Then, the array operands are split in small chunks (that easily fit in the cache of the CPU) and passed to the virtual machine.
 Then, the computational phase starts, and the virtual machine applies the op-code operations for each chunk, saving the outcome in the resulting array.
-It is worth noting that all the temporaries and constants in the expression are kept in chunks of the same size than the operand ones, avoiding additional memory (and most specially, memory bandwidth) consumption.
+It is worth noting that all the temporaries and constants in the expression are kept in the same small chunksizes than the operand ones, avoiding additional memory (and most specially, memory bandwidth) waste.

 The result is that Numexpr can get the most of your machine computing capabilities for array-wise computations.
 Just to give you an idea of